microsoft/VFSForGit/AuthoringTests.md

 3. `TestsWithEnlistmentPerTestCase`

-   Derive from this class if you need a brand-new enlistment per test case.
+   Derive from this class if you need a new enlistment created for each test case.
 This is the most reliable, but also most expensive option.

 ## Updating the Remote Test Branch